mideactive/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ###### Just like the previous tasks, we will also use the 'for loop' statment.
 But we will looping int values from 0 to 9

          .
-Declare an integer variable inside the mainunction, eg x.
+Declare an integer variable inside the main function, eg x.

          . for x equals 0; x < 10; x++